 - The cost of car insurance can vary considerably between different makes and models, therefore failing to compare rates before sealing the deal could be costly.

 As a new school year approaches, many students will be setting their sights on buying a vehicle to help them navigate their way to campus, as well as visits home if going away to school.
 But what vehicles are best for students (and parents) who want a vehicle that not only fits the budget but also is safe and reliable?

-If it’s a new car you’re looking to buy, the following five 2018 vehicles have ranked well with U.S.-based Kelley Blue Book for affordability, the Insurance Institute for Highway Safety (IIHS) for protecting the vehicle’s occupants in a crash, and from Consumer Reports for their overall performance and reliability.
+If it’s a new car you’re looking to buy, the following three 2021 vehicles have ranked well with U.S.-based Kelley Blue Book for affordability, the Insurance Institute for Highway Safety (IIHS) for protecting the vehicle’s occupants in a crash, and from Consumer Reports (CR) for their overall performance and reliability.

 - Toyota Corolla

 There’s something to be said when three agencies separately agree on what makes a car a good choice.

 Don't waste time calling around for auto insurance

 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.

 Best used cars for back-to-school

 While buying a new vehicle is a nice idea, it’s not always realistic.
 For most young drivers, it’s likely a used vehicle that will end up parked in the driveway.
 To help you decide which used vehicles are best, IIHS offers the following four tips to help you narrow down your choices: